 You may get covered urgent care whenever you need it, anywhere in the United States or its territories.
-If you have any questions about how to access urgent care facilities you may call Customer Service (phone numbers are printed on the back cover of this booklet).
+If you have any questions about how to access urgent care facilities, you may contact Customer Service (phone numbers are printed on the back cover of this booklet).